 Also go for combinations like tight with loose.
 Never wear a loose piece at the top and at the bottom because it gives the illusion of being heavy, and looks frumpy.

 Finish your Office Look with Accessories

 For a great chic work look, wear accessories differently.
 Add on until it looks right.
 Sometimes it is hard to identify.
 Then look whether the added piece sends the look over the edge.
 If that’s the case, take the added piece off.

 My Five Cents on Accessorizing a Business Casual Work Look

 My rules of thumb are short or no necklace with a statement belt; long statement necklace with studs and no belt; long earrings without necklace plus statement belt.
-Read more on which earrings are best for you.
+More on which earrings are best for you.

 Have a Signature Piece

 In my case, it’s my collier de chien bangle.
 It is my signature piece.
 As such, I don’t consider it as an accessory, but more like the identification ring of a bird.
 It’s part of me, not part of my outfit.